 Ha!
 I know, I know, if only it were that easy!!

 Seriously though, remember the blog themes we talked about?
 What you want to do is on the first Sunday of every month, dig into your themes and come up with blog post ideas around them.

 You may be thinking Why should I even spend time researching?
 I already know what I want to say and this will just hold me up!

 I get it.
 Even though it might feel like a waste of time upfront, if you hang in there with me, you’re going to get back your time plus tons of valuable insight.
 Here’s why:

 Knowing what you’re going to cover ahead of time means less time struggling with what to write during the week.

-Your content is going to speak to what your audience really needs vs what you think they need, which is priceless, in my book!
+Your content is going to speak to what your audience really needs vs what you think they need, which is priceless.